 In 2015, during the first trial for assault in the first degree, Whatcom County prosecutor David McEachran grossly misstated the law to the jury.
 The jury returned a verdict of guilty for the lesser-included charge of assault in the second degree.
 The Herald published an article on the case on Nov.
 27, 2015.

 The county prosecutor filed an appeal on the ruling.
-The fact that the Court of Appeals unanimously affirmed the trial court in 2019, raises the issue of how well Whatcom County prosecutors understand disparity of force or just rely on the news media to make things look good even when consistently ignoring the laws related to use of force for over nine years The fact that the Bellingham never published any mention of the appellate ruling might also raise some issues about media bias.
+The fact that the Court of Appeals unanimously affirmed the trial court in 2019, raises the issue of how well Whatcom County prosecutors understand disparity of force or whether they just rely on the news media to make things look good.
+Does the fact that the Bellingham newspaper never published any mention of the 2022 acquittal raise issues about media bias?